lawrennd/old_talks/_mlphysical/simulation.md

 \notes{Formula 1 teams determine their strategy through simulating the race.
 Each team knows how fast other teams are around the track, and what their top speeds are.
 So the teams simulate many thousands or millions of races with different strategies for their rivals, and they choose the strategy for which they maximize their number of expected points.}

 \notes{When many simulations are done, the results take time to come.
 During the actual race, the simulations are too slow to provide the real time information teams would need.
-In this case F1 teams can use emulators, models that have learnt the effect of the simulations, to give real time updates}
+In this case F1 teams can use emulators, models that have learnt the effect of the simulations, to give real time updates.}

 \notes{Formula 1 race simulations contain assumptions that derive from physics but don't directly encode the physical laws.
 For example, if one car is stuck behind another, in any given lap, it might overtake.
 A typical race simulation will look at the lap speed of each car and the top speed of each car (as measured in 'speed traps' that are placed on the straight).
 It will assume a probability of overtake for each lap that is a function of these values.
 Of course, underlying that function is the physics of how cars overtake each other, but that can be abstracted away into a simpler function that the Race Strategy Engineer defines from their knowledge and previous experience.}